 y = a0 + a1x1 + a2x12 + … + anx1n

 The degree of order which to use is a Hyperparameter, and we need to choose it wisely.
 But using a high degree of polynomial tries to overfit the data, and for smaller values of degree, the model tries to underfit, so we need to find the optimum value of a degree.
-Polynomial Regression models are usually fitted with the method of least squares.
+Polynomial Regression in Machine Learning models are usually fitted with the method of least squares.
 The least square method minimizes the variance of the coefficients under the Gauss-Markov Theorem.

-If you see the equation of polynomial regression carefully, then we can see that we are trying to estimate the relationship between coefficients and y.
-And the values of x and y are already given to us, only we need to determine coefficients, and the degree of coefficient here is 1 only, and degree one represents simple linear regression Hence, Polynomial Regression is also known as Polynomial Linear Regression as it has a polynomial equation and this is only the simple concept behind this.
+If you see the equation of polynomial regression python carefully, then we can see that we are trying to estimate the relationship between coefficients and y.
+And the values of x and y are already given to us, only we need to determine coefficients, and the degree of coefficient here is 1 only, and degree one represents simple linear regression Hence, Polynomial Regression in Machine Learning is also known as Polynomial Linear Regression as it has a polynomial equation and this is only the simple concept behind this.
 I hope you got the point right.

 Now we know how polynomial regression works and helps to build a model over non-linear data.
 Let’s compare both algorithms practically and see the results.

 First, we will generate the data using some equation ax^2 + bx + c, and then apply simple linear regression to it to form a linear equation.
-Then we will apply polynomial regression on top of it, which will make an easy comparison between the practical performance of both algorithms.
+Then we will apply regression polynomial on top of it, which will make an easy comparison between the practical performance of both algorithms.

 Initially, we will try it with only one input column and one output column.
 After having a brief understanding we will try it on high-dimensional data.